therealchjones/plex-admin/README.md

 A system to manage a media center ecosystem

+## Capabilities

+- When was the most recent episode, and do we have it?
+- When is the next episode?

 ## Requirements

+Working web server that allows:

+- CGI access
+- authentication and authorization (strongly recommended)
-- UNIX-like shell environment with /bin/sh and common utilities
+- SSH access to a UNIX-like shell environment with `/bin/sh` and common utilities
-- Working web server that allows CGI access and authentication/authorization

 ## Installation